Barking dogs

 Barking is a natural way for dogs to communicate and can express anything from playfulness to concern.

 Often the key to stopping nuisance behaviour is to understand why the dog is barking.
-For information on barking dogs, see the Neighbourhood concerns page.
+If you can, talk to the dog's owner to find out why the dog is continually barking and see if you can work out a solution together.

 If you witness a dog attack or are attacked by a dog, report it to Council as soon as you can on 02 4306 7900.